You've got to see it to believe it!

 Parrots In Paradise is a not for profit organisation.
 We receive no financial help from the government, or any other source, so we are on our own to do our best to fund the care, food and vet costs of the birds in our sanctuary in a variety of ways.
 Feeding the birds is our biggest expense.

-Unfortunately, as a result of the COVID-19 nearly all of our previous means of raising funds are now no longer available to us, coupled by the rising costs of the food.
-Making it a problem, and resulting in being unable to take in birds as we used to.
+Unfortunately, as a result of the COVID-19 nearly all of our previous means of raising funds are now no longer available to us.
+Coupled with the rising costs of the food, we are no longer able to take in as many birds as we used to.

 All birds surrendered require a current health certificate from an avian vet.